 Note: This should not conflict with any WAN, LAN, DMZ or WLAN Subnets, even when they are not in use.

-- Set the VPN Connection created in step c
+- Set the VPN Connection created in 2.2 Configure VPN Connection

 - The Authentication Method can be set as default for local user authentication

-- The Allowed users can be set for the user created in step g.
+- The Allowed users can be set for the user.
 If multiple users are needed, a group of users can be created on the Object page.